cosmos/cosmos-sdk/collections/docs/06-composite-keys.md

 ### GetAllAddressBalances

-We show here how we can use `collections.PrefixedPairRange` to iterate over all the keys starting with the provided address.
+We use `collections.PrefixedPairRange` to iterate over all the keys starting with the provided address.
 Concretely the iteration will report all the balances belonging to the provided address.

 The first part is that we instantiate a `PrefixedPairRange`, which is a `Ranger` implementer aimed to help